torquebox/torquebox-lite/README.md

 This is a smaller, web-only version of [TorqueBox][].
 The main goal is to provide a reliable and maintained JRuby web server option with a small footprint and very simple usage.
+Scheduled jobs, messaging, Backgroundable, long-running services, distributed transactions, and Infinispan caching, and clustering from TorqueBox will NOT work with TorqueBox Lite.

 TorqueBox Lite is designed to only run a single application at a time, the application in the current directory.
 It creates a